How to Write a Will in Australia – the Legal123 guide. Everything you need to know: who, what, when, where, how and why.

 Where should I keep my Will?

-You must keep your Will in a secure place.
+You should store your original signed Will in a safe and secure place – and let your Executors know where to find it.
 There is no legal requirement or need to give it to a lawyer or anyone official to hold onto, though some people find this a useful way of making sure it is secure.
 Neither do you need to register it.
 Normally it makes sense to keep your Will along with your other important legal documents such as your property titles, banking and financial affairs in a safe or other locked area.

 A Codicil is a separate document that is used to make minor changes to an existing Will.
-This could include changing an executor or beneficiary or adding a gift.
-It is very important that you keep your Codicils with your Will.
+It is very important that you attach your Codicils to your Will – and keep them in a safe place.
 This is because when you make a Codicil, there are no changes made directly on the Will itself and without the Codicil there is no other legal evidence of the change.

 As a general rule you shouldn’t make more than two or three Codicils.
 If you need to make further changes you should write a completely new Will.
 This avoids the danger that your Codicils may contradict each other or cause confusion about your intentions.
 If you write a new Will, any previous Wills become invalid.
 This is why it is so important that your Will is dated and witnessed.